How to Apply For Michigan Unemployment Benefits

 Pandemic Unemployment Assistance (PUA)

 PUA is a short-term federal program that provides an average of 50 weeks of unemployment benefits to Michigan’s residents.
-Those people, who receive the PUA benefits are not eligible for the regular Unemployment Insurance.
+Those people, who receive PUA benefits are not eligible for regular Unemployment Insurance.
 Those people include:

 - Self-employed people